IvarHenckel/LearningBash/README.md

 # LearningBash
 A repo for collecting notes and example bash scripts on my way to learn bash scripting in more detail.

-Iv'e used a lot of sources but currently following this one: https://www.youtube.com/watch?v=e7BufAVwDiM
+Iv'e used a lot of sources but mostly this one: https://www.youtube.com/watch?v=e7BufAVwDiM

-2 h 53 m 01 s in to the video

 ## Initial Notes about Bash
 Bash = A CLI / Shell to interact with a computer from the command line.